archiemartini/CV/README.md

 #### Meeting Deadlines

 - In my role as a Editorial Assistant at a fast-paced startup, The Cultural Me, the director gave us, a team of four, two months to produce fourteen high-quality educational presentations on various topics
-- The production of just one of these presentations required intense study of a single subject, in order to talk about it authorititavely and comprehensively.
+- The production of just one of these presentations required intense study of a single subject, in order to educate others about it authorititavely and comprehensively.
-- As a team we utilised trello boards to work in several day Agile sprints, where we would perform morning stand-ups, pitch ideas, draft presentations, and even record video content for our final pieces.
+- Leading the team I utilised trello boards to work in several day Agile sprints, where I would host morning stand-ups where the team could pitch ideas, draft presentations, and even arrane to meet up and record video content for our final pieces.
 - We met our deadline and delivered a pitch that received commendations from such organisations as SOAS university and Tower Hamlets council.
-With the work we did our director went on to secure government funding for the company, in its quest to help deliver cultural capital to the people.
+With the work we did our director went on to secure government funding for the company

 ## Education